 My Thoughts on Global Entry and Mobile Passport

 I joined the Global Entry program soon after it started.
 It has helped me save time, especially with TSA check.
 When Mobile Passport Control option has was first introduced, I didn’t think there is as much value to having the Global Entry membership because the Mobile Passport app was a free alternative.

-Now you know my experience using both Global Entry and the Mobile Passport Control App?
+Now you know my experience using both Global Entry and the Mobile Passport Control App.
 Have you ever used either program?
-Which one would you choose?.
+Which one would you choose?